 The West Village Chorale

 The West Village Chorale is a 60-voice avocational ensemble based out of Judson Memorial Church, at the south end of Washington Square Park.
 Our members are talented avocational singers with varied professional backgrounds (attorneys to Zumba instructors) but one shared goal: to make beautiful music.
 Our members give voice, leadership and passion to the Chorale.

 We perform several concerts per year, with repertoire ranging from traditional choral staples to contemporary pieces (including several world premieres and commissions in recent years).

 We also host an annual Caroling Walk that regularly sends hundreds of singers out around the Village, and a series of weekly Summer Sings (which recently completed their 47th summer), which allow the many choral singers in the area the chance to get together and sing some classic pieces while the choruses are summer hiatus.
 And our “Viva Vino” fundraiser evenings of wine flights and music have been a popular event on our calendar for several years running.

 And because we are lucky enough to make music in New York, we’ve also had the opportunity to participate in a variety of other activities—including singing with Patti LuPone and indie rock band Sky-Pony at the 2016 Park Avenue Armory Gala, and other private events.
-This October, the Chorale is thrilled to be participating in the Mile-Long Opera on NYC’s High Line, and at the United Nations with the Qatar Philharmonic in celebration of UN Day in 2019.
+This October, the Chorale was thrilled to participate in the Mile-Long Opera on NYC’s High Line, and at the United Nations with the Qatar Philharmonic in celebration of UN Day in 2019.